zapta/arm/pro-mini/README.md

   system_time::setup();
   // Initialize the USB serial connection.
 This will allow us to print messages. usb_serial::setup();
-  // Get ready to monitor the ISP button isp_button_monitor::setup();
   // Reset the timer to the time now.
 This starts the first cycle. timer.reset();
 }

 static void loop() {
-  // If the ISP button is pressed, this will jump to the USB/ISP
-  // mode, allowing to upgrade the firmware via drag and drop.
-  // Otherwise just reset the board while the ISP button is pressed. isp_button_monitor::loop();

   static int message_count = 0;
   const uint32 time_now_in_cycle_usecs = timer.usecs();